Bike Chains, Part 6

 The reasoning for this is less clear, but certain materials have improved, manufacturing processes have become refined, and new low-friction coatings have been added.
 Similarly, the chain designs themselves have changed, and where 8- and even 9-speed chains would see the inner links turn solely on the connecting pins, newer chains typically see these forces shared across the pins and specifically stamped plates, too.

-Some modern thin chains on the market are durable.
-ZFC tested “top” Shimano 8-9-10 speed chains, and a top Shimano XTR 12 speed chain.
-In the CyclingTips NerdAlert podcast episode March 16, 2022 “Finding the best chain lube for your needs” Adam Kerin mentioned the features of those chains, including the use of chrome in the manufacturing.
+Some modern laterally flexible bushingless chains on the market are durable.
+ZFC tested “top” Shimano 8-9-10 speed chains, and a top Shimano XTR 12 speed chain, and some other chains.
+In the CyclingTips NerdAlert podcast episode March 16, 2022 “Finding the best chain lube for your needs” Adam Kerin mentioned those chains, including the use of chrome in the manufacturing.
+The Outside Magazine sites, including its Velo (corresponding to the online verson of VeloNews) have depublished this material.
+Adam Kerin has discussed durable chains with other interviewers, but I have not located the interviews and passages.
+Adam Kerin has Chain Wear Test Results on the Chain Efficiency page.
+The chain wear result graph selected chains for “longevity” in terms of km in wear testing to the .05% wear mark .

 There were reports of counterfeit chains on the market during the pandemic.
-The elusive idea/hope buying a cheap high reputation branded chain on the internet has suffered more.
-Which other chains are durable?
+The elusive idea/hope buying an inexpensive durable branded chain on the internet has suffered more.

 Data, Records